lunch-money/developers/source/includes/_assets.md

-name                | string | Name of the asset balance             | string | Current balance of the account in numeric format to 4 decimal places balance_as_of       | string | Date/time the balance was last updated in ISO 8601 extended format currency            | string | Three-letter lowercase currency code of the balance institution_name    | string | Name of institution holding the account created_at          | string | Date/time the asset was created in ISO 8601 extended format
+name                | string | Name of the asset balance             | string | Current balance of the account in numeric format to 4 decimal places balance_as_of       | string | Date/time the balance was last updated in ISO 8601 extended format currency            | string | Three-letter lowercase currency code of the balance in ISO 4217 format institution_name    | string | Name of institution holding the account created_at          | string | Date/time the asset was created in ISO 8601 extended format